borgbackup/borg/docs/development.rst

 - create a Github release, include:
   * standalone binaries (see above for how to create them)
+    + for OS X, document the OS X Fuse version in the README of the binaries.
+      OS X FUSE uses a kernel extension that needs to be compatible with the code contained in the binary.
   * a link to ``CHANGES.rst``